Aashishsharma/Learnings/Projects/WebPush.md

 ```

 Service worker -
 A service worker is a script that runs independently in the browser background.
 On the user side, it can intercept its network requests and decide what to load
+Stored as js file in backend server and on ui relative path is given of that file while regestring SW

+In our app - We used GTM to add the pop-up and permissions (client-side step) js file on p.com